 Objecting is telling the Court that you do not like something about the Settlement.
 You can object to the Settlement only if you do not exclude yourself.
 Excluding yourself is telling the Court that you do not want to be part of the Settlement.
 If you exclude yourself, you have no basis to object to the Settlement because it no longer affects you.

 The Final Approval HearingThe Court will hold a hearing to decide whether to approve the Settlement and any requests for fees and expenses.

 When and where will the Court decide whether to approve the Settlement?

-The Court has scheduled a Final Approval Hearing on Wednesday, May 6, 2020 at 9:45 a.m. at the United States District Court for the Northern District of Illinois, Eastern Division, Everett McKinley Dirksen United States Courthouse, 219 South Dearborn Street, Chicago, IL 60604.
+The Court has scheduled a Final Approval Hearing on August 31, 2021 at the United States District Court for the Northern District of Illinois, Eastern Division, Everett McKinley Dirksen United States Courthouse, 219 South Dearborn Street, Chicago, IL 60604.
 The hearing may be moved to a different date or time without additional notice, so it is a good idea to check this website for updates.
 At this hearing, the Court will consider whether the Settlement is fair, reasonable, and adequate.
 The Court will also consider the requests by Class Counsel for attorneys’ fees and expenses and for a Service Award to the Class Representatives.
 If there are objections, the Court will consider them at that time.
 After the hearing, the Court will decide whether to approve the Settlement.
 It is unknown how long these decisions will take.

 Do I have to attend the hearing?